capaximperii/Template/README.md

 - Frontend to be built using `npm run build` which copies the built files to `backend/Ui`
 - Backend run in production mode using `FLASK_ENV=production python app.py`
 - Deploy as a systemd service by modifying the `backend/Deploy/template.service` file

+## Documents

+- The .md document files are included in the Help section of the application.
+- They contain an outer skeleton and can be expanded as required.